Trusted WordPress tutorials, when you need them most.

 What happens if a post doesn’t have a featured image?

 No worries.
-If a linked post doesn’t have a featured image, the code will just show the text link instead.
-That said, setting a featured image for every post helps keep your site looking polished and consistent.
+If a linked post doesn’t have a featured image, the code will just show the text link, though you might see a blank space where the image would be.
+That said, setting a default featured image for every post helps ensure the layout remains perfectly aligned.

 Is it better to show previous/next links or a popular posts section?